 Every bodybuilder knows the tediousness of cooking and eating chicken.

-Most resort to frying their chicken breast in a pan, but that method usually produces dry and rubbery chicken, because by the time your it’s cooked all the way through on the inside, the parts closest to the pan are overcooked.
+Most resort to frying their chicken breast in a pan, but that method usually produces dry and rubbery chicken, because by the time it’s cooked all the way through on the inside, the parts closest to the pan are overcooked.
+While a piece of jerky doesn’t sound terrible, when sitting down for a great meal, nothing beats a juicy piece of chicken, especially after that big workout.

 What follows might just be the simplest, most versatile way to cook tasty chicken.
-It requires about 20 minutes and an oven.
+It requires about 20 minutes and an oven and is beyond simple to make.
+Without spending too much time, money, and energy, you will be well on your way to a seriously delicious meal.

 1. Cut The Chicken